immcantation/presto/docs/workflows/Stern2014_Workflow.rst

     For this data set the UMI is immediately upstream of the C-region primer.
     Another common approach for UMI barcoding involves placing the UMI immediately upstream of a 5'RACE template switch site.
 Modifying the workflow is simple for this case.
-You just need to replace the V-region primers with a fasta file containing the TS sequences and move the :option:`--barcode <MaskPrimers score --barcode>` argument to the appropriate read::
+You just need to replace the V-segment primers with a fasta file containing the TS sequences and move the :option:`--barcode <MaskPrimers score --barcode>` argument to the appropriate read::